-Beloved, it is indeed foolishness and pride to trust wholly in your skills, expertise, education, qualifications, experiences, talents, gifting, family background, relationship, strength or prowess to fulfil your God-given dream, vision, or purpose in life.
+Beloved, it is indeed foolishness and pride to trust wholly in your skills, expertise, education, qualifications, experiences, talents, gifting, family background, relationship, strength, or prowess to fulfill your God-given dream, vision, or purpose in life.
 You must learn to trust wholly in God’s love and faithfulness.

 7 “Blessed is the man who trusts in the LORD, And whose hope is the LORD.

-Friend, as you set out in life to fulfil your God-given dream, vision, calling or purpose in life; don’t fall into the “pride trap” of trusting in yourself.
+Friend, as you set out to fulfill your God-given dream, vision, calling, or purpose in life, don’t fall into the “pride trap” of trusting in yourself.

 5 Trust in the LORD with all your heart, And lean not on your own understanding;